SuperOfficeDocs/superoffice-docs/docs/developer-portal/security/new-certificate.md

 # New certificate

+The certificates in your application configuration are **RSA encryption keys**.
+You need the private key to [sign system user tokens][2] in server-to-server applications and database mirroring.

+The Developer Portal stores your public key.
+However, you must store the private key.

 [!include[Howto replace value](includes/note-clear-to-replace.md)]

+## How to

 [!include[Go to the app page](../includes/go-to-app-page.md)]
 <!-- List starts in the include.
 Next line MUST be 2. -->